Featured

 Although I am not an ancient Greek, just ancient, I take the commandment to “know thyself” seriously.
 It was allegedly one of the three aphorisms on the temple at Delphi and whatever those oracles were smoking, it was obviously giving them some wise highs.
 Watching my students doing the Meisner exercises, I have come to the realisation that, as in therapy, coming to know oneself is the first step to change.
 Of course, changing yourself is not the goal of the Meisner technique, but as an actor you have to first know your self in order to change into other selves.

 Every major philosophy and religion contains this idea of two aspects and the dance they do with each other, whether it is Zoroastrianism, Platonism, the religions of the book, West African Vodun or yinyang.
 Perhaps time rubbed the edge off the Delphic proverb and instead of “Know thyself” it originally read “Know thyselves”.
-Once we discover and give ourselves permission to be our dualities, we will have enough character to play all the parts from Antigone to Blanche Dubois and everything beyond.
+Once we discover and give ourselves permission to be our dualities, we will have enough character to play all the parts from Antigone to Zeus and everything between.

 The Tuesday class and Dr Frankenstein.